WomenInTechAllies/React-JS-Hands-On-Workshop/README.md

 # React-JS-Hands-On-Workshop
 React JS Hands-On-Workshop - Saturday, January 27, 2018

+## Youtube recording of Part 3

+We did run a bit over with so much great content to cover.
+For those of you who had to leave or just want to go through it again, the last part of the workshop is available on our Youtube channel.
+Here is a link:

+https://youtu.be/XQreozTdsyg ... don't for get to hit subscribe to help us grow pretty please : )

 ## Notes for the Workshop

 Thanks very much to Steve Pietrek for an awesome workshop : )